 For best results, you’ll need a few attachments for sewing machines.
 Two accessories I find the most helpful are a quilting foot and a straight-stitch presser-plate.

-is a presser foot used to make quarter-inch seams.
+A quilting foot is a presser foot used to make quarter-inch seams.
 Common in quilting, these narrow seams are also used in doll clothes to avoid bulk.
 Many machines come with a quilting foot these days, since quilting is so popular.
 But if yours didn’t, it is easy to get one for your sewing machine.
 Be sure to get one that fits your brand of sewing machine.

 If a quilting foot is not made for your machine, it is possible to buy generic feet from a large sewing supplier.
 Just be sure to send them the